 On 26 April, Vice Admiral Chuichi Nagumo assumed control of 'Yu', but expressed his opposition to a scheme which he deemed impossible of implementation.
 On 3 May Toyoda stated that the operation should be implemented regardless of cost, and this approval was echoed by that of the Imperial General Staff on the grounds that the operation’s successful implementation could become a 'turning point of the whole war'.

-Early in May, Vice Admiral Takeo Takagi, commanding the 6th Fleet, personally supervised the preparations for ‘Yu’ from the submarine tender Tsukushi Maru.
+Early in May, Vice Admiral Takeo Takagi, commanding the 6th Fleet, personally supervised the preparations for 'Yu' from the 2,417-ton submarine tender Tsukushi Maru.
 He concentrated five submarines and 14 tracked carriers at a small island off Katsurajima Channel in the Inland Sea.
 Several support vessels and a 30-ton floating crane also arrived from Kure to facilitate the loading of the tracked carriers onto the submarines.
 Five submarines, each carrying one tank apiece, practised their part in the operation.
 Initially optimistic about the whole plan, Takagi rapidly grew disillusioned.
 Commander Chojuro Takahashi, commanding the 15th Submarine Division, was sure that the plan could not succeed, and therefore suggested full-scale landing trials by a submarine carrying two tracked carriers.
 The tests revealed that the tanks were extremely noisy, very slow in the water, and tended to shed their tracks if even the smallest obstacle was encountered.
 It was also discovered that their engine compartments were not entirely watertight and also that their covers tended to leak when their parent submarines were under the water, eventually flooding the carrier’s entire engine section.

 On 12 May, after Takagi had submitted a negative report, 'Yu' was postponed 'for the time being', that is until the deficiencies of the Type 4 tracked carrier had been remedied.